pyokosmeme/FGtoAshes/TIE/ising_enigma_explainer.md

 and then, something...different. we asked enough maps to make maps of maps which made more maps of maps of maps of etc.

-a vision model trained on a billion images and a language model trained on the entire internet begin to agree on whether a "cat" is closer to a "dog" or a "-". they converge. they begin to etch the outlines of what researchers are now calling a **Platonic Representation**: a shared, universal, statistical model of reality (surveyed in arXiv:2405.07987). they are all, independently, discovering the cave wall and inferring the shape of the same horse.
+a vision model trained on a billion images and a language model trained on the entire internet begin to agree on whether a "cat" is closer to a "dog" or a "-". they converge. they begin to etch the outlines of what researchers are now calling a **Platonic Representation**: a shared, universal, statistical model of reality (surveyed in **The Platonic Representation Hypothesis** — [arXiv:2405.07987](https://arxiv.org/abs/2405.07987)). they are all, independently, discovering the cave wall and inferring the shape of the same horse.

 you could take this representational convergence as an omen in a literal, spiritual, sense. machinic occultism rises in the West. the Singularity Sky rises over the Emperor Norton, i guess.